Puerto Rico: Religion

-There is a small Eastern Orthodox community, centered mostly around two Eastern Orthodox Churches in the territory: the Russian Orthodox mission of Saint John Climacus in San German and the Saint George Antiochian Orthodox Church in Carolina; both have services in English and Spanish.
-There is a small Syriac Orthodox church in Aguada and an Ethiopian Orthodox Tewahedo Church in Utuado, Puerto Rico, which represents the only Oriental Orthodox denominations in the Island.
-The Roman Catholic Church has a Greek Catholic Church in Trujillo Alto as well, Orthodox Christians accounted for one percent of the population in 2010.
+There is a small Eastern Orthodox community, centered mostly around two churches in the territory: the Russian Orthodox mission of Saint John Climacus in San German and the Saint George Antiochian Orthodox Church in Carolina; both have services in English and Spanish.
+There is a Syriac Orthodox church in Aguada and an Ethiopian Orthodox Tewahedo Church in Utuado, which represent the only Oriental Orthodox churches on the island.
+The Roman Catholic Church has a Greek Catholic Church in Trujillo Alto as well.
+Orthodox Christians accounted for one percent of the population in 2010.
 In 2017, the first Eastern Catholic Church was established in Puerto Rico.

 In 2023, the Church of Jesus Christ of Latter-day Saints dedicated a temple in San Juan, and reported having a membership of approximately 23,000 in the commonwealth.
 In 2015, the 25,832 Jehovah's Witnesses represented about 0.70% of the population, with 324 congregations.
 Puerto Rico has the largest Jewish community in the Caribbean, at roughly 3,000, and is the only Caribbean island where Conservative, Reform and Orthodox Jewish movements are all represented.
-The island's first synagogue, Sha'are Zedeck, was established in 1952 by American Jews.
+The first synagogue, Sha'are Zedeck, was established in 1952 by American Jews.

-In 2007, there were about 5,000 Muslims in Puerto Rico, representing about 0.13% of the population.
+In 2007, there were about 5,000 Muslims, representing about 0.13% of the population.
 Eight mosques are located throughout the island, with most Muslims living in Río Piedras and Caguas; most Muslims are of Palestinian and Jordanian descent.
 There is also a Baháʼí community.

-Buddhism in Puerto Rico is represented with Nichiren, Zen and Tibetan Buddhism, with the New York Padmasambhava Buddhist Center for example having a branch in San Juan.
+Buddhism is represented with Nichiren, Zen and Tibetan Buddhism, with the New York Padmasambhava Buddhist Center for example having a branch in San Juan.
 There are several atheist activist and educational organizations, and an atheistic parody religion called the Pastafarian Church of Puerto Rico.
 An ISKCON temple in Gurabo is devoted to Krishna, with two preaching centers in the San Juan metropolitan area.

 Taíno religious practices have been rediscovered and reinvented to some degree by a handful of advocates.
 Similarly, some aspects of African religious traditions have persisted, as African slaves maintained various ethnic African religious practices associated with different peoples; in particular, the Yoruba beliefs of Santería or Ifá, and the Kongo-derived Palo Mayombe.
 Some Indigenous and African practices and beliefs are syncretized with Christianity.
 In 1940, Juanita García Peraza founded the Mita Congregation, the first religion of Puerto Rican origin.